 Yes.
 The Act allows you to make a disclosure anonymously.
 If you opt for this, please provide as much detail as possible about the wrongdoing so that we can investigate.
-Since we will not know who you are, we will not be able to contact you for additional information.
+If you do not provide us with any way of reaching you, we will not be able to contact you for additional information.

 Do you have information to disclose?
 You can do so now.